kreangsak-project-sharing/palworld-supabase-realtime-backend/README.md

 ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA myschema GRANT ALL ON ROUTINES TO anon, authenticated, service_role;
 ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA myschema GRANT ALL ON SEQUENCES TO anon, authenticated, service_role;
 ```
-# Initialize the JS client
+# Initialize the Supabase JS client
 ```
 import { createClient } from '@supabase/supabase-js'